Derived sections of Grothendieck fibrations and the problems of homotopical algebra: Introduction

-For resolutions, the result we prove in this paper is the following.
-Given a homotopical $\Delta$-opfibration $\cE \to \cC$ and a resolution $F: \cD \to \cC$, the induced pullback functor for derived sections, $\bF^* : \DSect(\cC,\cE) \to \DSect(\cD,F^* \cE)$, is homotopically full and faithful.
-In some specific cases we may also characterise the essential homotopical image of $\bF^*$.
+In some specific cases we may also characterise (Theorem \ref{maintheorem2}) the essential homotopical image of $\bF^*$.
 It consists of those derived sections which are locally constant (in the weak sense) when restricted to the simplicial replacements $\bD(c)$ of fibres $\cD(c)$.
 In the case when our opfibration $\cE \to \cC$ is the constant opfibration $\DGMod_k \times \cC \to \cC$, we reproduce the result for derived categories discussed above.
 In general, resolutions serve as a testing case, indicating that $\DSect$ is a reasonable thing to consider.
-For the example of $\DGMod_k^\otimes \to \Fin_*$, it seems that resolutions can be used to provide the proof of Deligne conjecture without operadic considerations; the details are being investigated by the author.
+For the example of $\DGMod_k^\otimes \to \Fin_*$, resolutions can be used to provide the proof of Deligne conjecture without operadic considerations; the details were investigated by the author in his thesis and will be published in the near future.